Crowns and Bridges

 Teeth that are missing or damaged can have a real impact on your quality of life.
 You might feel self-conscious about smiling or speaking around others.
 It might also be difficult to chew your favorite healthy foods comfortably.

-Whatever the reason for your missing or damaged teeth, Dr. Yuchen Sheng of Radiant Smiles Family Dental can restore your smile—and your quality of life.
+Whatever the reason for your missing or damaged teeth, Dr. Yuchen Sheng of Radiant Smiles Family Dental in Miami Beach, FL can restore your smile—and your quality of life.

 Dental crowns—or tooth caps—are commonly used for a variety of reasons, but primarily to repair a tooth that has been damaged or weakened.
 For instance, if you have a particularly large filling in one of your back molars, these can fracture over time.
 Because too much of the tooth has been treated to replace the filling, a dental crown is the best option to save the tooth, stop the spread of any more decay, and make the tooth structure strong again.

 Another common use for dental crowns is as a restoration after a tooth has had a root canal.
 Once the live tissue—or pulp—has been removed from a tooth, this can leave the remaining structure brittle.
 Putting a crown over the tooth keeps it from breaking, ensuring that patients can chew comfortably again.

 Sometimes dental crowns are used cosmetically at our Miami Beach, FL dental practice to cover up a tooth that has an odd shape or a stain that is resistant to teeth whitening.
 Crowns are also used sometimes to hold a dental bridge in place.

 What can I expect with the dental crown process?

 The process usually takes place over the course of two dental appointments.
 During the first appointment, we’ll prepare the tooth that is to receive the crown.
 This involves removing some of the tooth surface to make room for a dental crown to fit over it snugly.
 Then we’ll create a mold of the tooth that remains, which is sent to the lab for fabrication of your dental crown.